I hope you love the DIY LED and plywood sign with text I’m sharing today – AKA my Celebrate Holiday Art!

 Let’s get to my first project DIY holiday project: an LED plywood sign that spells out the word “celebrate”:

 I’d spotted light up signs floating around the web, and really wanted to try one for myself.
-I love how it turned out and I especially like that it’s versatile and could be used for any festivity.
+I love how my DIY LED and plywood sign with text and I especially like that it’s versatile and could be used for any festivity.
 I could have used the words “Be Cool” (my second choice) and just kept it up for winter parties (or in my office as a helpful reminder).
 See how un-Christmassy my Christmas projects are?
 I promise I’m the same old me (just with a ton of glitter stuck in the seams of my hardwood floors).

 - One package of LED flexible mesh tube lights (if you don’t have a Canadian Tire store, these ones I find online could work)